kbrubaker59/kbrubaker59.github.io/_albums/Sumday.md

 release_date: '2003-05-13'
 purchase_date:
 purchase_amount:
+album_imgs: # Make sure cover is the first image.
+  - 'sumday-cover.jpg'
 tracks:
+  a_tracks:
+    - '<strong>side a:</strong>'
     - '01-Now It&rsquo;s On'
     - '02-I&rsquo;m on Standby'
     - '03-The Go in the Go-for-it'
+  b_tracks:
+    - '<strong>side b:</strong>'
     - '04-The Group Who Couldn&rsquo;t Say'
     - '05-Lost on Yer Merry Way'
     - '06-El Caminos in the West'
+  c_tracks:
+    - '<strong>side c:</strong>'
     - '07-&ldquo;Yeah&rdquo; Is What We Had'
     - '08-Saddest Vacant Lot in All the World'
     - '09-Stray Dog and the Chocolate Shake'
+  d_tracks:
+    - '<strong>side d:</strong>'
     - '10-O.K with My Decay'
     - '11-The Warming Sun'
     - '12-The Final Push to the Sum'
 published: true
 ---